JohnnyBeProgramming/pi-zero/README.md

 # Setting up a Raspberry Pi Zero W

-This repository contains automation scripts to deploy a set of payloads to a Raspberri Pi Zero.
+This repository contains automation scripts to deploy payloads to a Raspberri Pi Zero.

 The following features are supported: